With 65km off the east coast of Johor, Pulau Dayang is the furthest island from the mainland of east Peninsular Malaysia.

 How To Get To Pulau Dayang

 The jetty that offers ferry service to Pulau Dayang is Mersing jetty.
-Departure time for ferry is normally on Friday night and it takes around 5 hours to arrive at the island.
+Departure time for the ferry is normally on Friday night and it takes around 5 hours to arrive at the island.

 Alternatively, book a diving trip with the dive shops in Malaysia or Singapore.
 The operator will arrange boat transfer for you.